Palai Central Bank: Hurdles

-In January 1955, the ruling Indian National Congress party, at their national conference held at Avadi in Tamil Nadu, passed the resolution to establish socialism in India "where the principal means of production are under social ownership or control".
-As the implementation of this began and the nation started moving along the socialist path, in that year itself Government of India nationalised the Imperial Bank of India and formed State Bank of India.
-In January 1956, life insurance was nationalised and Life Insurance Corporation of India was formed.
+In January 1955, the ruling Indian National Congress party, at their national conference held at Avadi in Tamil Nadu, passed the resolution to establish socialism in India "where the principal means of production are under social ownership or control."
+As the implementation of this began and the nation started moving along the socialist path, in that year, the Government of India nationalized the Imperial Bank of India and formed the State Bank of India.
+In January 1956, life insurance was nationalized, and the Life Insurance Corporation of India was formed.
 In 1957, with a view to further advancing socialism, four new taxes were introduced in the country, viz.
 Wealth Tax, Expenditure Tax, Capital Gains Tax and Gift Tax.

 Palai Central Bank had by then emerged not only as the biggest enterprise in Kerala – bigger than all the private and public undertakings and banks in the State – but also as the 17th largest bank in the country, bigger than even some of the State banks.
-From 1956 onwards RBI started turning down the bank's repeated requests for opening new branches.
+From 1956 onwards, RBI started turning down the banks' repeated requests to open new branches.
 In 1956, when RBI asked for the communal break-up of the bank's depositors, not many could foresee what was to follow.

 Even without branch expansion, the bank was, however, making steady growth.
-With a view to strengthening the calibre of its executives, KM Mathai was sent for training to USA at the Kings County Trust Company and the First National City Bank of New York(Citibank), as well as at Midland Bank in UK.
+With a view to strengthening the caliber of its executives, KM Mathai was sent for training to the US at the Kings County Trust Company and the First National City Bank of New York (Citibank), as well as at Midland Bank in the UK.
 K M Ignatius, another executive, was trained at the First National City Bank of the US.